 This is done on purpose, because he asks you to guess his name earlier in the game, but people who have already played (or read a guide) know his name when Mario shouldn't.
 So they removed a letter from the name-entering screen so whether you know his name or not, you can't enter it until you find out his name in-game.
 Trying to cheat by replacing the missing letter with its uppercase counterpart is the same as not entering the right name, too - you have to go on with the game like normal.

 Don't forget about the Shadow Queen, who until Peach intervenes, is basically invincible.

 In Mario & Luigi: Bowser's Inside Story Bowser's first fight is with Midbus in which you learn how to fight.
-Then Bowser starts feeling weak because of the Vacuum Mushroom and loses.
-However, if you beat Midbus with an Action Replay, you get no experience or coins, and the following cutscene just acts like he defeated you.
-In that case, it makes for a Heads I Win, Tails You Lose boss fight, just like the previous example.
+Then Bowser starts feeling weak because of the Vacuum Mushroom and the battle ends prematurely.

 Saturos and Menardi at the beginning of Golden Sun.
 Its sequel, Golden Sun: The Lost Age had a battle against Agatio and Karst where the plot would progress if you lost, but the battle was not actually hopeless, and winning scored you a nice rare item.